-Hence researchers from the Illinois Institute of Technology conducted a study, which was published in the journal Obesity, to investigate the effect of red raspberries in glucose control of pre-diabetic people.
+Hence researchers from the Illinois Institute of Technology conducted a study, which was published in the journal Obesity, to investigate the effect of red raspberries on glucose control of pre-diabetic people.

-This study included 32 adults between 20-60 years of age with impaired fasting blood glucose levels between 5.6mmol/L and 7.0 mmol/L, fasting insulin more than 50th percentile cut-off and insulin resistance greater than 2.5.
+This study included 32 adults between 20-60 years of age with impaired fasting blood glucose levels between 5.6mmol/L and 7.0 mmol/L, fasting insulin more than the 50th percentile cut-off, and insulin resistance greater than 2.5.

-The breakfast meals had different amounts of frozen red raspberries, but with equal calories and nutrients- one meal with no raspberries, one with a cup of raspberries and the third one with two cups of raspberries.
+The breakfast meals had different amounts of frozen red raspberries but with equal calories and nutrients- one meal with no raspberries, one with a cup of raspberries, and the third one with two cups of raspberries.

 Red raspberries showed benefits for prediabetes

-Red raspberries in the diet significantly altered peak-glucose and post-meal insulin levels in prediabetics compared with the individuals with no raspberries in their diet.
+Red raspberries in the diet significantly altered peak glucose and post-meal insulin levels in prediabetics compared with the individuals with no raspberries in their diet.